crashoutt/crashoutt/README.md

 ## Personal Note

-Outside of development, I’m into design, learning new technologies, and building tools that people actually use.
+Beyond development, I’m passionate about design, exploring new technologies, and creating tools that make a real impact.
-Currently exploring **serverless frameworks** and advanced **TypeScript patterns** to level up my backend workflows.
+Right now, I’m focused on mastering **serverless frameworks** and diving deeper into advanced **TypeScript patterns** to enhance my backend skills.

-Thanks again for visiting — feel free to reach out if you’d like to collaborate or commission something.
+Thanks for visiting my profile — feel free to reach out if you'd like to collaborate or commission a project.